polettix/ETOOBUSY/_posts/2019-09-29-beyond-grep.md

 [grep][]'s shortcomings, including also [GNU grep][gnu-grep].
-In particular, looking only in the right files was a driving principle, but the author listed the [Top 10 reasons to use ack for source code][ack-top-10], which can illuminate on the other 9 reasons.
+In particular, looking only in the right files was a driving principle, but the author listed the [Top 10 reasons to use ack for source code][ack-top-ten], which can illuminate on the other 9 reasons.

 I usually don't need anything fancy, just looking for a pattern like
 this: